kaby76/dk.brics/README.md

 But, I had to modify the code to work with Java v24, and extended it in a couple of ways to debug the code.

-To get it to run, use VSCode: `cd grammar.sources; code .`
+To get it to run, use VSCode: `cd grammar.sources; code .` You may need to modify class paths, etc., but the VSCode config is set up to debug and parse a palindromes.cfg grammmar example.

 Example grammars are here: https://www.brics.dk/grammar/examples.html